Fontanjo/Hydra_Segmentation/Meetings/HFR/1_General.md

 Biopsy is harder with prosthesis.

 ## Cancer detection and further steps
 To detect cancer, first we make a blood test (PSA test).
 Then we send the patient to an MRI.
-If the PIRADS score is high, we make a biopsy (and not prostatectomy), MRI helps to locate the likely tumor, and ultrasound (like for echography) is used to guide the needle.
+If the PIRADS score is high, we make a biopsy (and not prostatectomy), MRI helps to locate the likely tumor, and ultrasound (like for echography) is used to guide the needle used for the biopsy.

 ## TODO:
 - Install a software to read DICOM